rfboerwinkle/computer-operated-monolith-erector/readme.md

 # Examples

 The following 2 commands are identical, they print 4 monoliths with 10mm of spacing between them.
-They are outputed to a file named `my-monos.gcode`.
+They are outputted to a file named `my-monos.gcode`.

 `python ChemE-slicer.py my-monos.gcode --monoliths=4 -S=20`